 But it’s not right.

 I was doing some futures training a few years ago, and on the second day one of the participants used a review session to question the quote.
 Of course, he was right; we influence the past all the time through a constant process of re-evaluation.
 There’s even a word – ‘historiography‘ – to describe this process of how we revisit and re-interpret the past.
 We can’t change the past, perhaps, but we can change its meaning in the present.

-Looking at what’s left of the Walker Monument on the walls of Derry on a recent visit, it seems to be a good example of this process in action.
+Looking at what’s left of the Walker Monument on the walls of Derry on a recent visit (seen at the top of the post), it seems to be a good example of this process in action.
 George Walker was one of the commanders of Londonderry during its seige by Catholic forces, and later died in the Battle of the Boyne.

 In 1973, a year after Bloody Sunday, the IRA blew it up; only the platform is left.In one of the Protestant areas of the city there is a mural showing how the monument looked before it was destroyed.